m2dsupsdlclass/lectures-labs/README.md

-## Slides and labs for Deep Learning lectures
+## Slides and Jupyter notebooks for the Deep Learning class

 This class is currently being given at [Master Datascience Paris Saclay](http://datascience-x-master-paris-saclay.fr)